ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a GI tract NET. Use the menu to see other pages.

 Stages I, II, and III

 Rectum.
-A rectal NET smaller than 1 cm is treated with RFA (see “Surgery” above).
-A tumor larger than 2 cm is more likely to grow and spread quickly.
-Larger tumors are removed using the same procedure that is used for rectal cancer.
+A rectal NET smaller than 1 cm is often removed with an endoscopy.
+A tumor larger than 1 cm is usually removed using the same surgical procedure that is used for rectal cancer.
 This involves removing some healthy colorectal tissue and some of the nearby lymph nodes.

 Participation in clinical trials is encouraged.
 Palliative care will also be important to help relieve symptoms and side effects.

 For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.